doslim/Sentiment-Analysis-SST5/README.md

 - pytreebank-0.2.7: used to load the datasets.

 The structure of our projects is as follows.
-- sentiment : basic version.
+- sentiment analysis: basic version.
     - /codes: contain all codes.
         - test.py: the entrance of our project.
         - train.py: define the class to train the model.